ngrx/platform/projects/ngrx.io/content/guide/store/reducers.md

 Each reducer function is a listener of actions.
 The scoreboard actions defined above describe the possible transitions handled by the reducer.
 Import multiple sets of actions to handle additional state transitions within a reducer.

 <code-example header="scoreboard.reducer.ts">
-import * as Scoreboard from '../actions/scoreboard-page.actions';
+import * as ScoreboardPageActions from '../actions/scoreboard-page.actions';

 export interface State {
   home: number;